 - The code to generate the .P file relied on gcc.
 (A limitation, not technically a bug.) - The dependency tracking mechanism itself relied on GNU make.
 (A limitation, not technically a bug.) - Because each .P file was a dependency of Makefile, this meant that dependency tracking was done eagerly by make.
-For instance, make clean would cause all the dependency files to be updated, and then immediately removed.
-This eagerness also caused problems with some configurations; if a certain source file could not be compiled on a given architecture for some reason, dependency tracking would fail, aborting the entire build.

-- As dependency tracking was done as a pre-pass, compile times were doubled-the compiler had to be run twice per source file. - make dist re-ran automake to generate a Makefile which did not have automatic dependency tracking (and which was thus portable to any version of make).
-In order to do this portably, Automake had to scan the dependency files and remove any reference which was to a source file not in the distribution.
+For instance, 'make clean' would cause all the dependency files to be updated, and then immediately removed.
+This eagerness also caused problems with some configurations; if a certain source file could not be compiled on a given architecture for some reason, dependency tracking would fail, aborting the entire build. - As dependency tracking was done as a pre-pass, compile times were doubled-the compiler had to be run twice per source file. - 'make dist' re-ran automake to generate a Makefile that did not have automatic dependency tracking (and that was thus portable to any version of make).
+In order to do this portably, Automake had to scan the dependency files and remove any reference that was to a source file not in the distribution.
 This process was error-prone.
+Also, if

-Also, if make dist was run in an environment where some object file had a dependency on a source file which was only conditionally created, Automake would generate a Makefile which referred to a file which might not appear in the end user's build.
+'make dist' was run in an environment where some object file had a dependency on a source file that was only conditionally created, Automake would generate a Makefile that referred to a file that might not appear in the end user's build.
 A special, hacky mechanism was required to work around this.